bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 Once the alert is confirmed

-Log into the affected OCP environment and run the following scripts in the following order;
+Log into the affected OCP environment and run the scripts in the following order;

 ```